Jana-code369/GraphHiring/README.md

 data/resumes/
 Step 3

-## Generate Candidate Rankings-TO RUN IN THE TERMINAL
+## Generate Candidate Rankings
+TO RUN IN THE TERMINAL:

 python main.py